17 SUSTAINABLE DEVELOPMENT GOALS

 By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases.

-We also advise employees during times of infectious risk to excert caution in public spaces, and when using public transport.
+We also advise employees during times of infectious risk to exert caution in public spaces, and when using public transport.

 Implement the 10-Year Sustainable Consumption and Production Framework

-Implement the 10‑Year Framework of Programmes on Sustainable Consumption and Production Patterns, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries.
+Implement the 10‑Year Framework of Programs on Sustainable Consumption and Production Patterns, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries.

 IWCS has taken a stance on sustainable consumption and production.
 We have created a requirements specification document for all our suppliers informing them on our position in reference to the Goals, and our expectations from them.
 They will be required to fill an enclosed checklist chart within this requirements specification document, so that we can map their pledges.
 We will carry out yearly audits to make sure they are living up to them.
 We trust and respect our suppliers and see these actions as necessary measures.
 Helping to increase cooperation between our companies to strengthen our common future.